 If you forget to take Arthrotec

-a double dose to make up for forgotten doses.
+double dose to make up for a forgotten dose.

 If you stop taking Arthrotec

-Do not stop taking Arthrotec 75 unless your doctor tells you to.
-If you have
+Do not stop taking Arthrotec unless your doctor tells you to.
+If you have any

-any questions on the use of this product ask your doctor or pharmacist.
+further questions on the use of this medicine, ask your doctor or pharmacist.

 4. POSSIBLE SIDE EFFECTS

-you know what can happen, so that you can take action if Arthrotec does
+know what can happen, so that you can take action if Arthrotec does have a

-have a side effect.
-Arthrotec sometimes causes side effects but these
+side effect.
+Arthrotec sometimes causes side effects but these usually go